Ariana-UAlbany/profiles-app/README.md

+# Part 1 - App Description
+This app will showcase my profile

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.